-Ms. Bazzano has served on our Board of Directors since January 2022.
-Ms. Bazzano has served as T-Mobile's SVP, Chief Accounting Officer, while also overseeing the T-Mobile/Sprint finance integration and back office and finance transformation, since July 2020.
-At T-Mobile, she also leads the corporate accounting, technical and policy, SEC reporting, finance operations and finance innovation teams.
+Dara Bazzano has served on our Board of Directors since January 2022.
+Ms. Bazzano has served as T-Mobile's SVP, Chief Accounting Officer, while also overseeing the T-Mobile/Sprint finance integration and associated business-led, back office transformation, since July 2020.
+At T-Mobile, she also leads the corporate accounting, technical and policy, SEC reporting, finance operations and innovation teams.
 From April 2018 to July 2020, Ms. Bazzano previously served as Chief Accounting Officer at CBRE, the world's largest commercial real estate services and investment company, where she led the global controller, finance technology and compliance organization.
-Prior to that, from July 2013 to April 2018, Ms. Bazzano was Chief Accounting Officer, VP of Finance and Global Corporate Controller at GAP Inc., and served in Assurance Partner roles at PwC from 2011 to 2013, and KPMG from 2000 to 2011, in each case in the Consumer, Retail and Technology Industries.
-Ms. Bazzano serves as an independent director for Self.
-Inc and is on the board of Girls on the Run International.
-Ms. Bazzano received a Bachelor of Science from California State University of Sacramento.
-Ms. Bazzano's extensive finance and accounting experience, knowledge of the e-commerce, consumer/retail, apparel/accessories and digital marketing industry sectors, relevant business experience in management, business operations, human capital management and environmental, social and governance ("ESG") compliance, as well as her experience serving as an executive officer of public companies, provides her with the qualifications and skills to serve as a director.
+Prior to that, from July 2013 to April 2018, Ms. Bazzano was Chief Accounting Officer, VP of Finance and Global Corporate Controller at GAP Inc., and served in Assurance Partner roles at PwC from 2011 to 2013, and KPMG from 2000 to 2011, in each case in the consumer, retail and technology industries.
+Ms. Bazzano serves as an independent director for Self Financial, Inc. and is on the board of Girls on the Run International.
+Ms. Bazzano received a B.S. from California State University of Sacramento.

+Ms. Bazzano's extensive finance and accounting experience, knowledge of the e-commerce, consumer/retail, apparel/accessories and digital marketing industry sectors, relevant business experience in management, business operations, human capital management and environmental, social and governance ("ESG") compliance, as well as her experience serving as an executive officer of public companies, provide her with the qualifications and skills to serve as a director.